 History of St Mary's

-St Mary’s Church stands on the hill dominating the village and has stood there for a thousand years.
-The 198 foot spire points up to a vision above everyday materialism and can be seen from miles around drawing people homewards, an encouragement in the past to travellers making their way across a dangerous countryside.
-The first written evidence of this church is in a charter whereby William 1 granted it and the Rectory Estate to Westminster Abbey in 1067.
+St Mary’s is a magnificent Grade 1 listed Medieval church and has been described by Sir Nicholaus Pevsner as “one of the grandest in the country.”
+It stands on the hill dominating the village and has stood there for a thousand years.
+The 198 foot spire can be seen from miles around drawing people homewards, an encouragement in the past to travellers making their way across a dangerous countryside.

 Church at the heart of the village.